pallebone/StrictBlockPAllebone/README.md

 As the list expects you to already have the spamhaus/firehol lists blocked, and is supplementing that list, you should begin by adding the spamhaus blocklists to your firewall.

-Step 1: Create the Aliases for the blocklists we will be using, and allowlist if you desire:
+Step 1: Create the Aliases for the blocklists we will be using (firehol missing from this particular screenshot), and allowlist if you desire:
 <img src="./Alias.png">
 (please note my image shows an internal IP that I am updating my list from as I create the lists.
 You will however NOT use this internal IP obviously.
 I copy this altered list up to github when I am finished modifying it.